kestra-io/examples/README.md

 Q: What if I get an error ``Error: status: 422, method: POST, body: {"message":"Invalid entity: flow.id: Flow id already exists"``?
 A: This means that somebody has already created a flow with the same name (ID) in this namespace.
 To reconcile that, ensure that you don't manually modify your flow definition from the UI in the production environment.
 Instead, use Terraform to deploy your flows to production.

-To fix that error, delete the flow created from the UI and reapply Terraform: ``tf apply -auto-approve``.
+To fix that error, delete the flow created from the UI and deploy it with Terraform: ``tf apply -auto-approve``.

 ---

 # Terraform Cloud & Kestra Enterprise Edition

 For a reliable, secure and easiest to manage CI/CD and IaC setup, we recommend deploying all Kestra-related production resources using Terraform Cloud.

 ## Kestra Enterprise
 To deploy Kestra Enterprise Edition, contact us using [this form](https://kestra.io/contact-us) or [book a call](https://meetings-eu1.hubspot.com/quentin-sinig/meeting-link-demo).